View All

 Strategic Location Selection

-Where your startup is “located” carries weight.
+Where your startup is 'located' carries weight.
 A tech startup with a San Francisco or Austin address benefits from geographic association with innovation hubs.
 A finance-focused startup might choose a New York address.
 For the Los Angeles market, addresses in Santa Monica, Beverly Hills, or Century City carry distinct prestige.

 Virtual offices let you choose strategically.
-You’re not limited to where you can afford rent — you can select an address that aligns with your brand positioning and target market at a fraction of the cost.
+You're not limited to where you can afford rent.
+You can select an address that aligns with your brand positioning and target market at a fraction of the cost.

 Getting Started as a New Founder

 The entire process can be completed in under two weeks, and your monthly cost for the virtual office is typically less than a single business lunch.
-It’s one of the highest-ROI investments an early-stage startup can make.

 Frequently Asked Questions